Product Manager - Medical Devices

 REQUIREMENTS

-• Proven experience in medical devices product management, with responsibility across the full product lifecycle, including product roadmap ownership, commercial launch and product marketing activity across the marketing mix.
+• Proven experience as a Product Manager within medical devices, with full product lifecycle, including product roadmap ownership, upstream development, commercial launch and product marketing activity across the marketing mix.

 • Strong capability in market research, competitor analysis, business case development and KPI/ROI evaluation, using a data-led approach to inform strategic and commercial decisions.